dewaka/dewaka.github.io/_posts/2018-02-20-vim-global-commands.md

 *Note* - For Emacs users out there who might be using evil mode for editing, there is good news and bad news.
 Good news is that evil mode has support for global commands, but the bad news is that without some extensions above example command would not work for incrementing numbers.
-In evil mode `Ctrl+a` in normal mode gets the cursor to the start of the line, *not* increment numbers as in Vim.
+In evil mode, `Ctrl+a` in normal mode, gets the cursor to the start of the line, *not* incrementing numbers as in Vim.

 See [evil numbers](https://github.com/cofi/evil-numbers) for similar functionality in Emacs.